Connect with others who understand.

 High Blood Pressure and Age-Related Macular Degeneration

 High blood pressure and AMD commonly occur together.
 One French study followed 963 older adults with AMD.
-The authors found that almost half of the participants had high blood pressure.
+The authors found that approximately half of the participants with early AMD and late AMD had high blood pressure.

 People with high blood pressure are at risk of developing AMD or other eye problems because extra pressure can damage the retina’s delicate blood vessels.
-According to the Macular Society, having high blood pressure means you’re 1.5 times as likely to develop AMD compared with people who have normal blood pressure.
+According to the Macular Society, having high blood pressure means you’re 1.5 times as likely as people who have normal blood pressure to develop AMD.

-Research shows that high blood pressure limits blood flow to the choroid — the part of the eye that sits in front of the retina.
+Research shows that high blood pressure limits blood flow to the choroid — the part of the eye that sits behind the retina.
 This means the eye might not get the oxygen and nutrients it needs to function properly.
 Over time, limited blood flow may lead to retinal damage and AMD.

-Some studies have also found that the enzyme angiotensin 2 may contribute to AMD.
+Some studies have also found that the enzyme angiotensin II may contribute to AMD.
 This enzyme plays a role in forming new, abnormal blood vessels.
 In wet AMD, these new blood vessels leak blood and fluid into the retina.
-Many blood pressure medications work by blocking the angiotensin 2 enzyme.
+Many blood pressure medications work by blocking the angiotensin II enzyme.

 How Is High Blood Pressure Treated?